Getnet

 Is the description appropriately sized, front-loaded, and free of redundancy?

-The description is two concise sentences: the first states the primary purpose, the second adds bulk support.
-No unnecessary information, front-loaded.
+The description is two sentences: the first states the core purpose and a key limitation, the second adds the bulk feature.
+No extraneous information; it is concise and front-loaded.

 Shorter descriptions cost fewer tokens and are easier for agents to parse.
 Every sentence should earn its place.